Comparing inTEST (NYSE:INTT) & Itron (NYSE:ITRI)

-inTEST (NYSE:INTT) and Itron (NASDAQ:ITRI) are both computer and technology companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their analyst recommendations, institutional ownership, risk, earnings, profitability, valuation and dividends.
+inTEST (NYSE:INTT) and Itron (NASDAQ:ITRI) are both computer and technology companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their profitability, earnings, institutional ownership, analyst recommendations, risk, dividends and valuation.

 Analyst Recommendations

-This is a breakdown of recent ratings and price targets for inTEST and Itron, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for inTEST and Itron, as provided by MarketBeat.com.

 |Sell Ratings